SathyaBhat/sathyasays.com/content/posts/2012-11-09-my-experience-on-upgrading-from-windows-7-to-windows-8.md

 So if you've grabbed 99.9% of the file and if you quit the assistant before you hit the Pause button &#8211; well then shit, all that download is gone.
 So moral of the story: Pause before you quit.

 That hiccup aside, I left the Upgrade assistant overnight to complete the download.
 Next morning, I started the upgrade and left for work.
-Back from work, I see that Windows 8 is ready for me, asking me for some details (&#8220;which colour do you want?&#8221;) and prompted me to create an account(though I already had an account from the Windows 7 install).
+Back from work, I see that Windows 8 is ready for me, asking me for some details ("which colour do you want?") and prompted me to create an account(though I already had an account from the Windows 7 install).
 Thankfully, it proceeded to merge things with the existing account.

 So how did my system look after the upgrade? **Amazingly, for all the crap I had on my system, the upgrade went exceedingly well.
 No broken programs, no broken links, for that matter all my scheduled tasks, context menu entries, startup items, superbar entries all were preserved.**